cryslith/kataomoi/misc/README.md

 ## kataomoi.asy

 `kataomoi.asy` is the Asymptote source code for kataomoi's favicons.
-If you have Asymptote and icoutils installed, you can generate new icons by running
+If you have Asymptote, ImageMagick, and icoutils installed, you can generate new icons by running

     $ make